cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

     mWatcher.stop();
 }
 ```
+## Implement a commanding scenario
 At this point in your code, you should have a working list of **RemoteSystem** objects that refer to available devices.
 What you do with these devices will depend on the function of your app.
-The three major types of actions are remote launching, remote app services, and nearby file sharing.
+The two major types of interactions are remote launching and remote app services.
 They are explained in the following three sections.

 ### A) Remote launching